If you ever thought that beans are boring, this creamy flavor-packed white bean soup will blow your mind!

 Cooking with white wine adds richness and a new dimension of flavor.

 Any leftover of drinkable white wine is suitable for cooking, don’t waste it.
 And you know what?
-You can also freeze it.
+You can also freeze it in small portions, perfect for home cooking.

 Both starchy potatoes and soft cannellini beans make this soup thick, creamy and yummy.
 Plus, if you slightly mash the soft potato cubes and beans with a wooden spoon, that makes this white bean soup even thicker.